d12frosted/elpa-mirror/gnu/consult-readme.txt

     `consult-async-min-input' characters, the search gets
     started.
 Consult splits the input string into two parts, if the first character is a punctuation character, like `#'.
-For example `#grep-regexps#filter-string', is split at the second `#'.
-The string `grep-regexps' is passed to Grep.
+For example `#regexps#filter-string', is split at the second `#'.
+The string `regexps' is passed to Grep.
+Note that Consult transforms Emacs regular expressions to expressions understand by the search program.
+Always use Emacs regular expressions at the prompt.
 If you enter multiple regular expressions separated by space only lines matching all regular expressions are shown.
 In order to match space literally, escape the space with a backslash.
 The `filter-string' is passed to the /fast/ Emacs filtering to further narrow down the list of matches.
 This is particularly useful if you are using an advanced completion style like orderless. `consult-grep' supports preview.
 If the `consult-project-root-function' is [configured] and returns
     non-nil, `consult-grep' searches the current project